LibertyAces/BitSwanPump/doc/declarative.md

 ### Debug output `DEBUG`

-Print the content of the `arg` onto console and pass that unchanged.
+Print the content of the `what` onto console and pass that unchanged.

 Type: _Mapping_.

 ```
 !DEBUG
-arg: !ITEM EVENT potatoes
+what: !ITEM EVENT potatoes
 ```